-It is recommended that a number of small-scale gauge improvements is undertaken within Phase 1 of the STPR2, with longer-term gauge improvements being appraised in Phase 2 to cover an optimal freight / electrification composite gauge programme as a key contributor to de-carbonising Scotland's Railway through increased electric traction and an increased proportion of freight being carried in Scotland by rail.
+It is recommended that a number of small-scale gauge improvements is undertaken within Phase 1 of the STPR2, with longer-term gauge improvements being appraised in Phase 2 to cover an optimal freight / electrification composite gauge programme as a key contributor to decarbonising Scotland's Railway through increased electric traction and an increased proportion of freight being carried in Scotland by rail.

-The Phase 1 recommendations cover 2 specific elements of the work:
+The Phase 1 recommendations cover two specific elements of the work:

-- The implementation of gauge clearance work on the shortlist of key structures on the Glasgow & South Western (G&SW) and Annbank routes; and - Undertake analysis of the survey data outlined above to identify future works required on the West Coast Main Line, routes within Central Scotland and to the freight termini at Aberdeen / Inverness / Fife.
+- The implementation of gauge clearance work on the shortlist of key structures on the Glasgow & South Western (G&SW) and Annbank routes: and - Undertake analysis of the survey data outlined above to identify future works required on the West Coast Main Line, routes within Central Scotland and to the freight termini at Aberdeen / Inverness / Fife

-Rationale for Intervention - The Scottish Government's vision documented in its 2016 Rail Freight Strategy is for a competitive, sustainable rail freight sector playing an increasing role in Scotland's economic growth by providing a safer, greener and more

-&lt;sup>37 Transport Scotland, The Scottish Ministers' High Level Output Specification for Control Period 6, 2017, https://www.transport.gov.scot/publication/the-scottish-ministers-high-level-output-specification-for-control-period-6/ efficient way of transporting products and materials.
+Rationale for Intervention - The Scottish Government's vision documented in its 2016 Rail Freight Strategy is for a competitive, sustainable rail freight sector playing an increasing role in Scotland's economic growth by providing a safer, greener and more efficient way of transporting products and materials.
 Per tonne of cargo moved, rail freight produces 76% less carbon dioxide, emits less than one tenth of the nitrogen oxide and fine particulates of road haulage.
 A shift from road freight to rail, where this is viable, can help the Scottish Government meet its commitment to tackling climate change.
 Subsequently the Scottish Joint Freight Board Industry Growth Plan in 2019 sets out the requirements of a Scottish Strategic Freight Network.